Organize - Management: Finances, Time and Self

 Good time management skills are often crucial to your success as a graduate student.
 Once per term, Learning Skills offers a Time Management presentation for graduate students on planning and organizational strategies and explores ways to increase motivation and productivity.
 Register HERE.

-MITACS Step workshops are offered online throughout the year and at universities around the country.
+MITACS EDGE workshops are offered online throughout the year and at universities around the country.
 As a graduate student, you are able to take these courses for free.
 One of these online courses includes Time Management.

 The Teaching Support Centre (TSC)